 There is also something called "Bread Bottoms" behind 109.
 I have no idea what this refers to; on my 2005 and '06 visits, I did not notice it, so it may have been added since.
 Hopefully, it's nothing worse than a bakery stand.

 Team History Displays.
 The Jays have championship banners in straightaway center field.
-(Or “centre field,” as it would be "spelt" there.)
-They have separate banners for the World Series wins, Pennants and American League Eastern Division Championships of 1992 and 1993.
-This might seem laughable, except lots of sports teams (not the Yankees, or the Mets for that matter) do it, including the New Jersey Devils, my 2nd-favorite pro team behind the Yankees.
+(Or “centre field.”)
+They have separate banners for their World Series wins, Pennants and American League Eastern Division Championships of 1992 and 1993.
+This might seem laughable, except lots of sports teams do it, including the New Jersey Devils, my 2nd-favorite pro team behind the Yankees.
+(The Yankees don't do it.
+Nor do the Mets: They have only 1 "Pennant" for each of their 7 postseason appearances.)
 The Jays also have banners for their AL East titles of 1985, 1989 and 1991, and for the 1991 All-Star Game which the SkyDome hosted.

 There is no mention at Rogers Centre of the 10 Pennants won by the Jays’ minor-league predecessor, the Toronto Maple Leafs, for whom the legendary hockey team was named: 1887 (in the original Eastern League, the rest in the International League), 1902, 1912, 1917, 1918, 1926, 1934, 1960, 1965 and 1966.
 Those last 3 came as a farm club of the Boston Red Sox, with the 1960 Pennant featuring Carl Yastrzemski, and the last 2 being managed by Dick Williams, who was promoted to the big club and took some of his Leafs with him and, with Yaz and Jim Lonborg and a few others, those ex-Leafs forged the “Impossible Dream” Pennant of 1967.
 However, 1967 was also the last year of the franchise, as they were moved by the Sox.
 It would be 1991 before Toronto got full revenge on the Red Sox for taking their old team away, edging them for the AL East title in the first race where both of them went down to the wire.

 Stuff.
-The usual memorabilia is sold, including jerseys with the names of current Jays players on them.
-For those ofmer Jays stars, such as those on the Level of Excellence, sorry, but you’ll have to go to Mitchell & Ness in Philadelphia (or their website) to get them.
+The usual types of memorabilia are sold, including jerseys with the names of current Jays players on them.
+For those of former Jays stars, such as those on the Level of Excellence, sorry, but you’ll have to go to Mitchell & Ness in Philadelphia (or their website) to get them.

 There aren't many good books about the Jays.
 Nate LeBoutillier (ironically, a French-Canadian) wrote the recently-published, but unimaginatively-titled, The Story of the Toronto Blue Jays.